How to get a residence permit based on property: Guide for 2023

-Your passport need to be valid, which means its validity period must be 3 months longer than the validity period of intended stay.
-The police will make a copy of this for your application.
-Take your passport with you every time you go to the police.
+Your passport needs to be valid, which means its validity period must be 3 months longer than the validity period of the intended stay.
+The staff will make a copy of this for your application.
+Take your passport with you every time you visit them.

 An OIB is a human identification number, similar to a social security number in the US.
 OIBs are required for all financial transactions in Croatia.
 Here are details on applying for one.